twhughes/Accelerator-Control/README.md

 # Accelerator Control

-This code is used to simulate an MZI mesh used for phase and amplitude control of a dielectric laser accelerator.
+This code simulates a mesh of inteferometers that are used to couple power from an array of optical waveguides to an accelerator on a chip.
+It provides mechanisms for simulating and controlling these interferometers using various protocols and algorithms.

-For more information, see the accomanying paper draft (coming soon).
+For more information, see the accomanying paper draft (coming soon to an arxiv near you).

 ## Installation / Usage